Liturgy as Source of Life

 Acolytes are commissioned by the Archdiocese to serve the faithful in the celebration of the liturgy and in particular to assist the priest and deacon, especially in the celebration of the Mass.

-Anyone discerning service as an acolyte will first serve as a sacristan for at least one year.
+Anyone discerning service as an acolyte will first serve as a sacristan for at least one year and then consider being an acolyte.

 Members of the Altar Linens group meet to clean the various altar linens and altar server robes used at Mass each week.